-A prototype cryobot for clean subglacial access and sampling
+A prototype laser-powered cryobot for clean subglacial access and sampling

-To identify, and thus possibly avoid, obstacles in the ice a novel end-fire Synthetic Aperture Radar was designed and built at University of Colorado, Boulder, and incorporated into the robot design.
-VALKYRIE also carries a science payload to investigate microbial activity in the ice column.
-The payload consists of a fluorescence-based multi-channel flow cytometer from Leiden Measurement Technology and water and filter sample collection systems.
-Autonomous sample collection algorithms were developed which use real-time data streams from the flow cytometer to determine optimal triggering and timing of sampling routines.
-The samples were subsequently processed by the Christner lab at Louisiana State University.
+To identify, and thus possibly avoid, obstacles in the ice, University of Colorado, Boulder, designed and built a novel end-fire Synthetic Aperture Radar and incorporated into the robot design.
+Additionally, VALKYRIE carries a science payload to investigate microbial activity in the ice column.
+The payload consists of a fluorescence-based multi-channel flow cytometer from Leiden Measurement Technology as well as water and filter sample collection systems.
+Autonomous sample collection algorithms were developed which use real-time data streams from the flow cytometer.
+This determines optimal triggering and timing of sampling routines.
+The Christner Lab at Louisiana State University subsequently processed the samples.

-In addition to helping us learn about how to penetrate ice on other ocean worlds, the technology developed on VALKYRIE may provide alternative access to deep subglacial lakes on Earth with minimal contamination.
-The robot can be sterilized and the melt hole allowed to refreeze behind it, minimizing forward contamination.
-Successful completion of VALKYRIE has led to the development of advanced cryobot concept designs for the NASA-funded SPINDLE project, which will utilize Antarctic ice sheets as planetary-analog testbeds.
+The technology developed on VALKYRIE will help us learn about how to penetrate ice on other ocean worlds.
+In addition, it may provide alternative access to deep subglacial lakes on Earth with minimal contamination.
+We can sterilize the robot and allow the melt hole to refreeze behind it, which then minimizes forward contamination.
+Successful completion of VALKYRIE has led to the development of advanced cryobot concept designs for the NASA-funded SPINDLE project.
+SPINDLE will utilize Antarctic ice sheets as planetary-analog testbeds.

 Read more about VALKYRIE in our field notes.